cloud-gov/cg-site/_docs/services/relational-database.md

 cf marketplace -e aws-rds
 ```

 The dedicated plans listed above (marked "AWS RDS Latest") deploy the default version as advertised by AWS.
-There is currently no way to verify ahead of time the version of an RDS service that will be deployed by the cloud.gov broker, but you can check the version once an instance has been created by connecting to that instance using the [cf-service-connect](https://github.com/cloud-gov/cf-service-connect#usage) plugin, and running `SELECT version();` at the psql prompt.
+There is currently no way to verify ahead of time the version of an RDS service that will be deployed by the cloud.gov broker, but you can check the version once an instance has been created by connecting to that instance using the [cf-service-connect](https://github.com/cloud-gov/cf-service-connect#usage) plugin, and running `SELECT version();` (or equivalent command) at the prompt.

 Note that you can also look at the AWS RDS User Guides for [PostgreSQL](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_PostgreSQL.html#PostgreSQL.Concepts.General.DBVersions), [MySQL](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_MySQL.html), and [Oracle](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Oracle.html) for version information, but these documents sometimes lists versions that are not yet available on AWS GovCloud.